-I already have new carpet ready to go into my car in a box in the garage, plus brand new repro hoodlining material, C-pillar cards and more (read to the end to find out my kickpanel fail!).
+I already have new carpet ready to go into my car in a box in the garage, plus brand new repro hoodlining material, C-pillar cards and more.
 But the list of parts I needed to still purchase took me by surprise.

 Seat belts I had expected, but what the heck is windlace, and why is it so hard to find for 1960s full-size General Motors cars?!

 Basically, cars built prior to the 1970s often feature a strip of cloth stapled to cardboard strips, which trims the edge of your hoodlining and windows.
 There is also a vinyl version which runs around the edge of the doors on most 1960s cars, too.
 This is called “windlace”.

 Amazingly, while you can buy any number of rubber weather stripping kits to suit this era of cars, I was only able to find one windlace kit to suit ’60s Pontiacs… and it was the wrong colour.
 I ended up buying both cloth and vinyl snap-fit generic windlace by the yard off eBay.com to suit GM cars.

 As you can see, my front seat and door cards need a fair bit of love.